wsim283/Stock-Hawk-Lessons/README.md

 If you notice, when you leave airplane mode and goes back to sunshine, it will try to automatically fetch the data.
 This is one of the benefits of using `SyncAdapter`!

 **Are we offline?** Currently our error message is just showing "No Weather Information Available" and although it helps, we do not what is the possible cause of this error.
 The possible causes are:
-1. Server Down: the server gives us bad input.
+1. Server Errors: the server gives us bad input.
 Either an empty response or a non json response.
 2. User is behind a captive web portal.
 3. No Connectivity.